-Our Medical program supports the holistic model with four core initiatives: medical brigades, community health workers, patient referrals and the community pharmacy.
+Our Medical program supports the holistic model with four core initiatives: mobile clinics, community health workers, patient referrals and the community pharmacy.
 Our unique model provides sustainable healthcare to community partners.
 View Full Medical Program Methodology.

 Mobile medical clinics and preventative health workshops are implemented within partner communities through the utilization of student and health professional volunteers participating in 7-9 day volunteer trips called “Medical Brigades.”

 Patients with severe diagnoses during medical brigades are referred to local health clinics and hospitals for more advanced treatments.
 In appropriate cases, Global Brigades provides financial assistance for treatments.

 Volunteers living in the community are trained by our staff to become Community Health Workers (CHWs).
 CHWs provide basic medical care, monitor chronic conditions, and serve as point persons for urgent care cases year-round.

 Regular Doctor Access

 Supported by hired local doctors and Global Brigades alumni doctors, the program will provide access to consultations on a quarterly basis.

 Over the next three years from 2015-2017, we aim to achieve the following long-term Success Indicators: